baychub/cb-gsg/getting-started.md

 3. Try placing a tag some distance away or under a thick piece of metal to simulate exiting, and see how the display changes for that tag's EPC number.

 ### Turn scheduling on or off
-By default, the RSP Controller application directs each sensor to read one at a time in a contin
+By default, the RSP Controller application directs each sensor to read one at a time, from first sensor to last sensor and then repeating.
+This minimizes interference in case the antennas are relatively close together.

+You can change to have all sensors reading simultaneously if

 1. Click the three-bar menu button to the left of the Tag Statistics page heading to open the navigation menu.